-There’s a transmitter for you to plug to your TV and then it will connect to the wireless receiver which has a 3.5mm jack for you to plug your headphones.
+There’s a transmitter to plug into your TV and then connect to the wireless receiver which has a 3.5mm jack for your headphones.
 You might want to move around while watching the TV or use your hands for other stuff, so there’s a clip on the back side so you can attach it to your clothes.

 One of the reasons why anyone will want hearing devices for TV is the audio quality and the Flex 500 doesn’t disappoint.
-The new feature to improve sound is called the speech intelligibility enhancement, which is a button on the receiver that cancels background noise and makes the speech clearer.
-With this, you don’t have to strain your ears when dialogue is being drowned out by background noise.
+The new feature to improve sound is the speech intelligibility enhancement, a button on the receiver that cancels background noise and makes the speech clearer.

-The Flex 500 comes with its own MX 475 in-ear style earphones which are similar to what you can easily get anywhere.
-Some users prefer something more comfortable and that they can use for hours at a stretch, so if you feel you don’t like the design of the earphones, feel free to attach yours.
-Thankfully, the receiver is lightweight so you won’t even feel that you’re carrying it on you.
+The Flex 5000 comes with its own MX 475 in-ear style earphones.
+If you feel you don’t like the design of the earphones, feel free to attach your own.
+The Flex 5000 receiver is lightweight so you won’t even feel that you’re carrying it on you.

 The battery life of the Flex 5000 is quite good, delivering up to 12 hours of usage and takes just about 3 hours to charge to 100 percent.
 It also comes with fast charging tech that can give you 2 hours of usage with just about 30 minutes charge.